Students of Concern

 The laws of the United States confer the status of "adult" on all people on their

 18th birthday.
-By law, that means that anyone 18 or older is entitled to all rights
+By law, that means that anyone 18 years or older is entitled to all

-of citizenship (unless otherwise amended).
-This includes the ability to make contracts
+rights of citizenship (unless otherwise amended).
+This includes the ability to make

-and to confidentiality of various services (medical, dental, mental health, etc.)
+contracts and to confidentiality of various services (medical, dental, mental health,

-or events (grades in college).
-Faculty and staff in a variety of areas are bound to
+etc.) or events (grades in college).
+Faculty and staff in a variety of areas are bound

-maintain the confidentiality of information about college students by a variety of
+to maintain the confidentiality of information about college students by a variety

 outside the university without the student's written consent.
-You are encouraged to
+It should be noted that,

-How the University Can Act With a Distressed Student or a Student of Concern?
+Responding to a Distressed Student or a Student of Concern in a University Setting

 While it might seem that the information provided above suggests there is little that